Chapter 4.30

 D. City Council Approval.
 The city manager shall review all quotations and award the contract or purchase in writing.
 The city manager shall notify the city council of the award of such contract or purchase at the next regular city council meeting.

-B. Unless exempt under the provisions of Section 4.30.130, contracts for professional services estimated by the city manager in writing to exceed thirty thousand dollars shall be made by competitive sealed proposal.
+B. Unless exempt under the provisions of Section 4.30.130, contracts for professional services estimated by the city manager in writing to exceed fifty-one thousand dollars shall be made by competitive sealed proposal.

 4.30.100 Competitive sealed bid or proposal procedure.